Venice – The City In The Sea

 A young girl who had her camera pointed straight ahead, squealed in delight when I suggested she look down.
 Then the bells went off, startling both of us and drowning the faint strains of the orchestras down below in a thrilling crescendo and I smiled at the joy on her face.

 “How long are you here for?”
-I asked, as we got back into the elevator.
+I asked, as we stepped back into the elevator.

 “Was that enough time for Venice?”